kaurav1108/OIData/readme.txt

 InProgress:
-Daily Long and Daily Short Difference
+Daily Long and Daily Short Difference test

 Open :
 Login page
 Redirect page
 Footer
+welcome to animated word to be added about contact blogs‚

+Give input to python script via html code and that input to be taken from Users and make date to be filter from dropdown sort by month if data not found then show error as data not found

 python3.9 app.py
 File "/Users/kaurav/python/gaurav/OIData/templates/fulloidata.html", line 484, in top-level template code